 As the researched scenario lays in the future, it strongly depends on multiple parameters based and assumptions.
 Figure 3 shows that even at peak hours the share of idle fleet vehicles is never less than 45% and 36%, respectively.
 This means that the simulated autonomous fleet is rather too large, which is why there is almost no impact by the additional freight tours on the DRT passengers.
-Further studies with different fleet sizes could deliver a better understanding of how large the impact on passengers really is.
+In Section 5, the fleet size is varied in order to understand how large the impact on passengers really is.

 Further, the parameters used for the cost analysis are to be questioned.
-Although it makes sense to adopt the fix, way and time cost used for tour planning one could imagine the fleet owner (i.e. DRT operator) altering the prices.
-As described in Section 4, in this use case, there is a immense difference between fixed cost rates in tour planning
+Although it makes sense to adopt the fi x, way and time cost used for tour planning one could imagine the fleet owner (i.e. DRT operator) altering the prices.
+As described in Section 4, in this use case, there is an immense difference between fixed cost rates in tour planning and passenger transport.
+Additional studies with alternative pricing schemes for freight tour planning would assist to find a realistic and reasonable price equilibrium.
+On the other hand, the cost analysis displays the huge potential for savings when using an autonomous multi-purpose vehicle fleet.